DHTMLX/gantt-docs/data/api/gantt_addtasklayer.md

 ##Smart rendering for custom layers

-By default, dhtmlxGantt renders custom elements in the mode of the *vertical Smart Rendering*.
-In this mode the whole row of the specified task are  rendered at the moment it is visible in the viewport.
+[Smart rendering](desktop/performance.md#smartrendering) tries to display only those HTML elements that are currently visible to the user and not hidden under horizontal and vertical scroll bars.

+However, in the case of [custom layers](desktop/baselines.md), Gantt doesn't know where custom elements are located, since it's completely up to the implementation of the custom rendering function.

+As a solution, smart rendering assumes that a custom element is located in the same row where its related task is.
+Custom elements are added to the page markup when rows of their related tasks are rendered on the screen.
+In this mode Gantt doesn't take the position of horizontal scrollbar into consideration, a custom element will be rendered in the markup but won't be visible on the page because of the horizontal scroll.

+Most of the time it's good enough, but if you have many layers, you may want to optimize the rendering a bit further by providing Gantt with information on position of custom elements.

-To increase the overall performance of custom elements you can enable the *horizontal Smart Rendering* of custom layers. <br> To do that, you need to pass two parameters in the config of the **renderer** object of the *addTaskLayer()* method:
+To do that, you need to use the *object* parameter of the *addTaskLayer()* method, and provide the **renderer**  object with the following methods:

 - **render** - a rendering function
 - **getRectangle** - a function that returns an object with the coordinates of custom elements